Preseason Coaches Q&A: Men's & Women's Swimming & Diving

-Dr. Josh White recently concluded his sixth season on the Michigan coaching staff, serving the last year as associate head coach for the men's program.
+Dr. Josh White recently concluded his eighth season on the Michigan coaching staff, serving the last four years as associate head coach for the men's program.
 The previous four years (2009-12), White was the assistant head coach for the men's team.

 Beyond the NCAA, Michigan distance swimmers have achieved great international success.
 White coached four of the top nine milers at the 2012 US Olympic Trials including Jaeger, who earned a spot on the 2012 U.S. Olympic team and took sixth in the 1,500-meter freestyle in London.
 After his appearance at the 2012 Olympics in London, Jaeger vaulted to the top of the American distance swimming scene, winning three NCAA championships, winning five medals in international meets and setting American records in both the 1,500-meter freestyle and 1,650-yard freestyle.